If you’ve read the list of bands that I’ve seen live, then you’ll probably notice that Marillion appears a lot 🙂

 Marillion /məˈrɪliən/ are a British rock band, formed in Aylesbury, Buckinghamshire, in 1979.
 They emerged from the post-punk music scene in Britain and existed as a bridge between the styles of punk rock and classic progressive rock, becoming the premier neo-progressive rock band of the 1980s.

-Marillion’s recorded studio output since 1982 is composed of nineteen albums, generally regarded in two distinct eras, delineated by the departure of original lead singer Fish in late 1988 and the subsequent arrival of replacement Steve Hogarth in early 1989.
+Marillion’s recorded studio output since 1982 is composed of twenty albums, generally regarded in two distinct eras, delineated by the departure of original lead singer Fish in late 1988 and the subsequent arrival of replacement Steve Hogarth in early 1989.

 I first saw them in 1987, on the Clutching at Straws tour for their fourth studio album, back in the days when Fish was fronting the band.
 I recall him changing his trousers on stage having split the seam, but unfortunately I don’t remember much else of that gig.
 I still have a tour T-shirt somewhere but didn’t take any photos. [setlist]